DunedinJS/migrating-to-modern-js/README.md

 1. Make sure to view the readme file for each branch.
 These contain any further setup instructions and information about each stage.

+1. Explore the code.

+  Make changes if you'd like.
+To discard changes before checking out another branch run `git reset --hard HEAD`.

+1. Checkout the next branch and continue.

 ### Each stage is stored in a different branch

 #### [`00-original`](https://github.com/DunedinJS/migrating-to-modern-js/tree/00-original)